IQAC MAHARAJAS COLLEGE

 f) Ensuring the adequacy, maintenance and proper allocation of support structure and

-g) Sharing of research findings and networking with other institutions in India and abroad.
+g) Sharing of research findings and networking with other institutions.

 Some of the functions expected of the IQAC are: